Hans Belting: Biography

 Belting was born in Andernach, Rhine Province, on 7 July 1935.
 He studied at the universities of Mainz and Rome, and took his doctorate in art history at the University of Mainz.
-Belting taught as a professor of art history at the University of Hamburg in 1966, then at the University of Heidelberg, and from 1980 to 1992 at the Ludwig-Maximilians-Universität at Munich.
+Belting taught as a professor of art history at the University of Hamburg in 1966, then at Heidelberg University, and from 1980 to 1992 at LMU Munich.

 From 1992 until his retirement in 2002, Belting was professor at the Institute for Art History and Media Theory at the State College of Design in Karlsruhe.
 From October 2004 until the end of September 2007, Belting served as Director of the Internationales Forschungszentrum Kulturwissenschaften (International Research Centre for Cultural Studies) in Vienna.

 Belting published his first monograph in 1962 (Die Basilica dei Ss.
 Martiri in Cimitile) and later authored more than thirty books, some of them translated into various languages.
 His essay "The End of Art History?" attracted considerable attention and Belting expanded it in successive editions.

 Belting died in Berlin on 10 January 2023, at age 87.